gjbex/Scientific-C-plus-plus/source-code/Classes/Stats/README.md

     value.
 1. `main_stats.cpp`: main program to illustrate the use of `SimpleStats` and `Stats` classes.
-1. `Makefile`: make file to build the executable.
+1. `CMakeLists.txt`: CMake file to build the executable (replaces the Makefile).